8 key questions asked about BNG strategy at RESI 2022

 This is why the strategic location of the habitat is key.
 At Environment Bank we’re placing nature where nature wants to be, for example in existing or adjacent to wildlife corridors or part of a national character area, providing stepping stones for nature, amplifying their impact.
 It’s great to be able to look at these habitats in a wider context, such as benefits to local ecosystem services.
 While you’re achieving biodiversity uplift, you might be also locking up water helping to mitigate local flooding, or if you’re planting trees or creating a wetland you’re locking up carbon.

-6. Do you think BNG makes building on brownfield sites look more attractive?
+Do you think BNG makes building on brownfield sites more alluring?

 It depends.
 Brownfield land, for example, has some of the rarest habitats in the country which are very difficult to recreate, and proposing new development on this type of land as opposed to when it had previously been developed on, will create future issues.